Image of a Gray Tree frog and a person surveying a marsh with the text Help Monitor our Marshes, Great Lakes Marsh Monitoring Program

 To learn more about available survey routes visit https://tinyurl.com/glmmpmap (manual key in the link).

+Green dots are completely assigned.
+Red dots are available for birds and amphibian surveyors.
 Purple/Pink dots are is available for birds only.
 Blue dots are available for amphibians only.
+Larger icons refer to priority sites.

 Click on the dots for additional details.
-If you are in an area where no routes are located there will be two reasons 1) A lack of marshes or 2) no one has set up a marsh yet.
+If you are in an area where no routes are located there will be two reasons 1) A lack of marshes or 2) no one has set up a route yet.
 In these areas, you can establish a route on any marsh that is available.
 For more information on establishing a new route just check out the Route Establishment Factsheet that is included in the General Email you have/will receive.

 You will also see a couple fields on the survey types that you can take on (birds, frogs, both - we ask all to complete simple habitat forms).
 As well as fields that inform us of your confidence and skill levels.
 Be honest with yourself and us, knowing what you can and cannot confidently do will help ensure you can enjoy the program.
 We do provide learning materials but the bird identification needs are not for novices (frogs anyone can take on).